MilenTecle/coffee-ceremony/README.md

 - ### The Home Page
     - The home page image is very appealing as for the purpose and curiosity.
     - The text, together with the background image gives the user a clear visual perception of what the purpose is.
+    - There are two buttons that will take the user to the "learn-more" page or to the "contact" page.
+The buttons will slightly change background color upon hovering.

 ![Home-page](docs/readme-images/home-page.png)